marvinroger/vertigo-stack/README.md

 ## Features

+* automatically reload the application when node code changed
 * Stylus and ES6-7 build on change with source maps support
 * BrowserSync on Stylus/ES6-7 code change
 * HTML5 Boilerplate-lite with Google Analytics embedded